 Condenser microphones

 Condenser microphones are commonly used in music and podcast studios.
 Some people prefer the sound quality and warmth of condenser microphones compared to dynamics.
 However, condensers are designed for quiet studio recording and do not perform well in living rooms or public places with background noise.
 They are sensitive and not very good at reducing room noise.
 They also require a 48V phantom power source, a common feature on mixers and audio interfaces.
 Shopping for gear?
-Find out more about condenser microphones [LINK: What is a Condenser Microphone].
+Find out more about condenser microphones.

 Ribbon microphones